Preedroos/the-odin-project/README.md

+# the-odin-project

-This repository contains my knowledge's checks and projects that I'm doing during The Odin Project course.
+### This repository contains my knowledge's checks that I'm doing during The Odin Project course.